ryinyang/ryinyang.github.io/index.md

 # About Me
-I'm a recent University of California, San Diego grad with a BS in Computer Engineering.
+My name is Ryan Yang and I'm a recent University of California, San Diego grad with a BS in Computer Engineering.
 I'm looking to develop my skills as a software engineer!

 ## [2048](https://github.com/ryinyang/2048)
 Created out of boredom during vacation, this is my own implementation of 2048,